jrpotter/notebook/notes/geometry/cartesian.md

 ## Overview

-In plane analytic geometry, the **Cartesian coordinate system** uniquely specifies a point by a pair of real numbers called its **coordinates**.
+In [[geometry/index|plane analytic geometry]], the **Cartesian coordinate system** in a plane uniquely specifies a point by a pair of real numbers called its **coordinates**.
 These coordinates represent signed distances to the point from two fixed perpendicular oriented lines called the **axes**.
 The point where the axes meet is called the **origin** and have coordinates $\langle 0, 0 \rangle$.

+Higher-dimensional analogs are formed in the natural way.

+An equation that completely characterizes a figure within the Cartesian coordinate system is called a **Cartesian equation**.

 %%ANKI
 Cloze